-Spain Birding Tours with Limosa Holidays: Our spring birding tour to Northeast Spain visits one of the best birdwatching sites in Europe - the Ebro Delta.
+Spain Birding Tours with Limosa Holidays: Our birding tour to Northeast Spain visits one of the best birdwatching sites in Europe - the Ebro Delta.
 A treasure trove of Mediterranean wetland species, the Ebro boasts everything from Little Bittern and Western Swamphen to Greater Flamingo and Slender-billed Gull.
-From there, we travel inland to the dry plains around Lleida - a vital refuge for breeding Montagu's Harriers, Little Bustard, Pin-tailed Sandgrouse and Catalonia's last population of Dupont's Larks – before concluding amid the uplands of the Pre-Pyrenees, home to Lammergeier, Citril Finch and Western Orphean Warbler.
-Discover a very different birdwatching tour to Northeast Spain!
+From there, we travel inland to the dry plains around Lleida looking for Montagu's Harrier, Little Bustard, Pin-tailed Sandgrouse and Catalonia's last population of Dupont's Larks, before concluding amid the uplands of the Pre-Pyrenees, home to Lammergeier, Citril Finch and Western Orphean Warbler.
+Join us and explore a very different part of Spain.

 Tour Dates & Prices

 Sat 7th May 2022

 Sat 14th May 2022

 Tour Cost: 8 Days from £1895 excluding flights

 - Limosa Tour Leader

 - 7 nights accommodation in Spain, staying at two good and comfortable hotels